 With these, prior to setting an appointment, you should have also finalized the necessary details for booking your tattoo/s; these include, but are not limited to, size, placement, design style, preferred dates and time, etc.

-Minimals are blackworks or simple colorworks that may be letters, characters, single-line texts, linearts, one-liners or simple illustrations which may have minimal shading.
-They are sized at around 1x2,1x3, 2x2, 3x2, 3x3 or slightly larger.
+A minimal tattoos is a blackwork piece or a simple colorwork that may be a letter/character, a text, a lineart, a one-liner or a simple illustration which may have minimal shading.
+It is sized at around 1x2,1x3, 2x2, 3x2, 3x3 or slightly larger.
 A minimal design would take an hour or less in inking.

 non - minimals

 Non-minimals are intricate lineworks and detailed blackwork designs.
-They are usually sized at around 4x3, 4x4, 5x2, 5x3 or slightly larger.
-These may include smaller intricate colorworks.
+They are usually sized at around 3x3 or slightly larger.
+Some smaller designs with intricate detailing and some intricate colorworks may be considered as non-minimals.

 A session for a non-minimal tattoo may accommodate a few additional minimals.

 Large pieces are intricate and detailed blackwork shoulder cuffs, sternum or thigh wraps and similar tattoos.
 The length is at around 5 inches or longer and the piece usually covers a relatively larger skin area.
 In consideration of the longer inking time for larger pieces, we limit the days we open for these sessions.

 A session for large pieces may accommodate additional minimals.

 Sleeve types are tattoos at larger sizes and with more intricate detailing.
 They may be thigh-wrapping pieces, sleeves, half-sleeves and similar tattoos that take a at least a day's schedule.
 In consideration of the longer inking time for sleeve types, we limit the days we open for these sessions and may open only upon client request.

 A session for sleeve types may accommodate additional minimals.